pineunity/apmec/doc/source/user/nsd_usage_guide.rst

 Creating the NSD
 ~~~~~~~~~~~~~~~~

-Once OpenStack along with Tacker has been successfully installed,
+Once OpenStack along with Apmec has been successfully installed,
 deploy a sample VNFD templates using vnf1.yaml and vnf2.yaml as mentioned in
 reference section.